Fennel Orange Seared Scallop Salad With Pignoli Nuts

 1 tbsp extra virgin olive oil

-Trim fennel by cutting off root end and fronds, then peel off outer layer of fennel and discard
+Trim fennel by cutting off root end and fronds, then peel off outer layer and discard

 Cut in quarters, trim and discard inner tough root, then slice thinly until you have one cup, then tightly wrap and store the rest